tcpalmer/nina-scheduler/sequencer/index.md

 has_children: true
 ---

-{: .warning }
-The plugin is still in a preliminary release state and suitable only for beta testing.
-Users should thoroughly test sequences before attempting unattended use.

 # Usage with the Advanced Sequencer

 All Target Scheduler sequence instructions can be found under the "Target Scheduler" category in the sequencer interface.